• Skip to primary navigation

 It’s a collection of seeds saved and donated by local gardeners and shared with the community.
 It’s a great idea and I’d love to see seed libraries in every community.

 Seed libraries are places where seeds are shared for the community’s benefit.
-Many communities that start seed libraries host them in common gathering places like public libraries or community centers.
+Many communities that start libraries for seeds host them in common gathering places like public libraries or community centers.

 The idea is simple.
-If you are interested in starting a seed library, visit the Seed Libraries site and learn more.
+If you are interested in starting one, visit the Seed Libraries site and learn more.

 Why Save and Share Seeds?